-Binary operations of multiplication, integer division, and remainder are widely used in programming to perform mathematical calculations and data processing.
+The binary operations of multiplication, integer division, and remainder are widely used in programming for mathematical calculations and data processing.

-Just like binary addition and subtraction, these operations are not too different from their decimal system equivalents.
+Like binary addition and subtraction, these operations are not too different from their decimal equivalents.
 In fact, they are even simpler to perform.

-The only thing we need to keep in mind is what we saw in the previous entry about sums and subtractions, and comparisons in binary systems.
+The only thing we need to keep in mind is what we saw in the previous post about binary addition, subtraction, and comparisons.

 Binary Integer Multiplication